8go/matrix-commander-rs/README.md

       --left-rooms
           Print the list of left rooms.
-All rooms that you have left in the past will be printed, one room per line
+All rooms that you have left in the past will be printed, one room per line --delete-device [<DEVICE>...]
+          Delete one or multiple devices.
+By default devices belonging to itself, i.e. belonging to "matrix-commander-rs", will be deleted.
+If you want to delete the one device currently used for the connection, i.e. the device used by "matrix-commander-rs", then instead of the full device id you can just specify the shortcut 'me' such as '--delete-device me --password mypassword'.
+If you want to delete all devices of yourself, i.e. all devices owned by the user that "matrix-commander-rs" is using you can specify that with the shortcut '*'.
+Most shells require you to escape it or to quote it, ie. use '--delete-device "*" --password mypassword'.
+Removing your own device (e.g. 'me') or all devices (e.g. '*') will require you to manually remove your credentials file and store directory and to login anew in order to create a new device.
+If you are using '--delete-device me --password mypassword' consider using '--logout me' instead which is simpler (no password) and also automatically performs the removal of credentials and store.
+(See --logout.)
+If the devices belong to a different user, use the --user argument to specify the user, i.e. owner.
+Only exactly one user can be specified with the optional --user argument.
+Device deletion requires the user password.
+It must be specified with the --password argument.
+If the server uses only HTTP (and not HTTPS), then the password can be visible to attackers.
+          Hence, if the server does not support HTTPS this operation is discouraged.
+If no --password is specified via the command line, the password is read from keyboard interactively -u, --user [<USER>...]
+          Specify one or multiple users.
+This option is meaningful in combination with --delete-device
   -h, --help
           Print help information (use `--help` for more detail)
 ```